decretist/Dissertation/Chapter1/chapter1.md

-historians, and it remains well known today, precisely because Kantorowicz considered it a textbook example of inquisitorial (as opposed to adversarial) procedure under the *ordo iudiciarius* derived from Roman law.[^21]
+historians, and it remains well known today, precisely because Kantorowicz considered it a textbook example of inquisitorial (as opposed to adversarial) procedure under the *ordo iudiciarius* derived from Roman law.[^29]

 The fact that Mengho was tortured and executed was not the point of the story for Kantorowicz, but it is for us.
 In the twenty-first century, the story of Mengho is brought up to make a particular point.
-There is a powerful scholarly tradition going back at least to Charles Homer Haskins (1927) of presenting the revolution in legal science as an intellectual triumph that took place in the classroom.
-All revolutions, including the revolution in legal science, have winners and losers, and some of the losers we do not feel very sorry for.[^22] But what happened in the classroom ultimately had consequences in the courtroom, consequences that were enacted on the rights and property, on the bodies and lives, of women and men in the real world.
+There is a powerful scholarly tradition going back at least to Charles Homer Haskins of presenting the revolution in legal science as an intellectual triumph that took place in the classroom.[@haskins_renaissance_1927] All revolutions, including the revolution in legal science, have winners and losers, and some of the losers we do not feel very sorry for.[^31] But what happened in the classroom ultimately had consequences in the courtroom, consequences that were enacted on the rights and property, on the bodies and lives, of women and men in the real world.